 Palm Warbler

-The palm warbler has a brownish-olive hue on the back, a yellow underside over the rest of its body, and a rusty red patch on top of its head.
+The Palm Warbler displays a brownish-olive back, yellow underparts, and a rusty-red patch on its head, making it one of the birds with red head.
 They breed in Canada but are migratory and year-round residents of Florida’s extreme south coast and eastern states.

 Spring and fall are the most significant seasons to see warblers in weedy fields, woodland borders, and scrubby regions.
 They frequently accompany birds like sparrows, Juncos, and Yellow-romped warblers as they forage around the ground for insects.

-Purple Finch resembles House Finch closely with a reddish-purple head and breast and a darker brown color on the back and wings.
+The Purple Finch closely resembles the House Finch but features a reddish-purple head and breast.
 They spend the winter in eastern states, where they reproduce, but are year-round residents of the Pacific Northwest.
 For black oil sunflower seeds, they are happy to approach feeders.

-Acorn Woodpeckers have white faces, black backs, whitish-black underparts, and vivid red crests.
+Acorn Woodpeckers possess white faces, black backs, and vibrant red crests.
 They limit their distribution to a few southern states and a short portion of the California coast in North America.

 They live in vast groups in western oak forests and stuff hundreds of acorns into holes in trees carefully drilled for that purpose.
 Acorn woodpeckers have a lot of weird and unique characteristics.
 From the tops of trees, they produce loud, parrot-like sounds.
 They could go to suet and seed feeders.

-Yellow-bellied woodpeckers are primarily native to the extreme north and Canada, while they choose to spend winters in the east.
+Yellow-bellied Woodpeckers primarily inhabit the extreme north and Canada, migrating to the east for winter.
 They are also small but beautiful birds with red heads.
 On the other hand, their body consists of different colors at a time, like white and black plumage, and their chest is yellow.

-These particular woodpeckers prefer to reside in woods for various reasons; food and their life insurance are significant factors.
+These particular woodpeckers prefer to live in wooded areas for several reasons; food availability and safety are significant factors.
 They are small birds, growing from 7 to 9 inches as an adult, and their weight is not over 55 grams.
 Like other mates, they also use insects and carpenter ants for survival.

-Summer tanager is a beautiful bird with a full red color on the body, while the body color of the opposite gender is yellow.
-Their breeding places are in eastern and western states both, and then they migrate to Central America.
+The Summer Tanager is a beautiful bird with an entirely red body, while the female is yellow.
+They breed in both eastern and western states before migrating to Central America.

 An amazing fact about these birds is that being forest singers and living in the woods, they prefer to eat bees and beat them to kill and eat against a branch.

-We are sure you would have never encountered a duck bird with red head and black and white body.
-Now, we are familiarizing you with a duck with this quality, and its name is also a redhead duck.
+You may be surprised to learn about the Redhead Duck, which has a red head and a distinctive black-and-white body.
+Now, we are familiarizing you with a duck with this quality, and its name is also a red head duck.
 Moreover, the title shows everything.

 Its head is not red but with a combination of brown colors.
 They are native to the United States, moving in a flock of thousands.
 Being a duck, they prefer to live in ground areas with much water nearby.

 The chest color of this duck breed is white, while the feathers are brown with white stripes.
-They are less significant than other species; they grow up to 9 inches, and their average weight reaches 1.5 kilograms.
+They are smaller than other species, growing up to 9 inches, and their average weight is about 1.5 kilograms.

-Red crossbills are beautiful bird with red head, entire body in a red color other than wings, beaks, and tails.
+Red Crossbills are striking birds with a red head and body, with black wings, beaks, and tails.
 These mentioned parts comprise black color.
 Moreover, they are small birds with a size of just 20 centimeters, while the weight may get to 53 grams.

 Fruit and flower seeds are its food, and though it prefers to live in woodlands, it can be seen on the roadsides busy eating something.
 They are available in forests throughout the years, showing that you do not have to wait for any season to encounter them.